biosustain/dsp_transcriptomics_training/nf_core_launch/README.md

 ### 2. Start the nf-core/rnaseq pipeline run

 Start the nf-core/rnaseq pipeline run using the command `bash nf_command_test.sh`in the terminal.
 This executes the nextflow command in the bash (.sh) script.

+### Comments
+Note that the nextflow command in bash script `nf_command_example.sh`is only for exemplary purpose.
+Ii can't be executed.